WolfieKnee/WolfieKnee.io/resume.md

 ### 2006/06/01-2008/03/01: New Product Development Engineer
 _Biomet UK Ltd, Swindon, UK_
+Research and development of Knee Replacement Implants and Instruments, including drafting of reports and documentation under the regulatory Quality Management System.
+Working with cross-functional teams in the UK, USA, Japan and China as well as academic partners.
 - Vanguard(tm) instruments
 - Vangaurd Porous+HA femur

 ### 2000-2001: Student Technician, EBME
 _Seimens Healthcare Services, Barnet General Hospital, Barnet, UK_ 12 month placement working for PFI provider in a large NHS hospital.
+Repair and preventative maintenance of medical equipment in a clinical setting, working under an ISO9001 quality system.
 As well as gaining experience of the workplace and technical tasks, this was an invaluable exposure to working in a clinical setting within the NHS.

 ## EDUCATION
 ### 2002 – September 2006: PhD ["Biomechanics of Shaken Baby Syndrome"](https://eprints.nottingham.ac.uk/11217/)